 The controlled laboratory calibration and validation activities will utilize certified reference materials, measurements by reference instruments, and other calibration techniques to provide metrics that can be used to characterize sensor/sampler performance including, for instance, accuracy, precision, and range of the target measurements.
 When appropriate, tests will also control the impact of temperature, pressure, and salinity variability on sensor performance.
 For some instruments, including some samplers and above water sensors, large test tanks (>800 m3) will be used for calibration and validation by manipulating the test tanks with model particles and/or organisms.
-Data generated during the calibration and validations) of a given instrument under controlled environments.
+Data generated during the calibration and validation experiments will be collected for evaluating the expected performance (and limitations) of a given instrument under controlled environments.
 This will be used to inform field demonstration activities as well as to serve as a baseline for comparison with post-field demonstration campaign sensor/sampler assessments of reliability and repeatability.